-"The students, staff, and communities of Winnipeg School I Division are committed to truth and reconciliation through building relationships with Mother Earth, the original peoples of thi s land, and the stories that bring us together.
-We acknowledge the omeland of the Red River Métis, and the ancestral lands of the Anishinaabe, Ininiwak s, and Dakota Oyate peoples."
+relationships with Mother Earth, the original peoples of this l rision are committed to truth and reconciliation through building and, and the stories that bring us together.
+We acknowledge the neland of the Red River Métis, and the ancestral lands of the Anishinaabe, Ininiwak, a nd Dakota Oyate peoples."
 2 Daniel McIntyre Collegiate Institute - Student Handbook